-The Roman Catholic Cathedral at Clifton, forty years old, has developed a fine heritage of music making in several different styles.
-We have been featured on all the domestic BBC services as well as internationally – and not just with what you may think of as “church” music!
+The Roman Catholic Cathedral at Clifton, nearly fifty years old, has developed a fine heritage of music making in several different styles.
+We have been featured on all the domestic BBC services as well as internationally – and not just with what you may think of as “church” music.

 This page is to tell you a little about us and to invite you to be involved with us as a singer or instrumentalist.
 You are always welcome to worship with or listen to us of course.